Peaks2000/Garryscraft/README.md

 This is a first working scaffold, not a production-quality protocol implementation.
 Minecraft clients expect chunks, dimensions, entity metadata, and keepalives to be exactly right across versions.
-The next big milestone is proper entity metadata, richer block projection, and collision-aware movement.
+The next big milestone is proper entity metadata, and collision-aware movement.